milkyspace/ducks-server-manager/README.md

 cd ducks-server-manager
 chmod u+x install.sh
 ./install.sh
 # answer the installation questions if necessary

+#If you run any Docker command from a regular user, the following error will be displayed in the terminal:
+#Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/containers/json": dial unix #/var/run/docker.sock: connect: permission denied
+sudo groupadd docker
+sudo usermod -aG docker $USER

 ```

 Change it .env: Enter your data using the example